 We make the perfect team

-We’re like yin and yang – perfectly in sync and never out of balance.
-We fit together like pieces to a puzzle and we understand each other without even speaking.
+We’re like yin and yang–perfectly in sync and never out of balance.
+We fit together like pieces of a puzzle and we understand each other without even speaking.
 Sometimes people end up thinking we’re siblings!
 This level of balance can be achieved with no one but her.

 We know how to take the best photos of each other